mohsafaei/mohsafaei.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Great news!
-My first first-author research article is accepted in the European Journal of Mechanics - A / Solids.
+📣 Great news! 🎉 My **first research article** is accepted in a **Q1 journal** 🏆.
+This is the start of a long journey for me 🚀 (maybe my biggest academic achievement so far ✨).